Andre Geim: Nobel Prize in Physics

-By 2022 his Ig Nobel for the magnetic levitation of a frog was reportedly part of the inspiration for China's lunar gravity research facility.
+2010, Geim was inducted into the Guinness World Records as the "First individual to win both a Nobel and Ig Nobel prize".

 Personal life

 View and opinions

 Geim was one of 38 Nobel laureates who signed a declaration in 2010 issued by Scholars for Peace in the Middle East protesting an international initiative to boycott Israeli academics, institutions, and research centers.